neuroplasticity9/php-http-client/README.md

-# PHP Http Request Class
+# PHP Http Client Class

 - ChipVN\Http\Request class used to sending request, scraping web content and get response like a browser.
 - Use 2 functions: cURL, fsockopen, so you can use this class, "curl" **WITHOUT CURL** extension installed